 A thousand years after Buddhism first spread to East Asia, the worship of Guanyin was brought to Taiwan by 17th-century Han immigrants.
 Alongside the sea goddess, Matsu, the bodhisattva Guanyin is among the island’s most popular deities.

 In more recent times, Guanyin’s depiction has continued to incorporate new influences.
 Inspired by the Christian motif of “the Madonna and Child,” in which the Virgin Mary is portrayed holding baby Jesus, East Asian Buddhists have created similar depictions of the bodhisattva.
 Many Buddhists believe that this new motherly depiction captures the ideal of compassion so central to their faith.

 Notably, Taiwanese Buddhist organizations like the Tzu Chi Foundation have commissioned artworks in recent years depicting a loving Guanyin holding an infant.

 Guanyin is the goddess of mercy and compassion.
-Although originally a male bodhisattva, her depiction as a female deity, evoking a sense of motherly care and love, has become the most popular portrayal of this celestial being.
+Although originally a male bodhisattva, her depiction as a female deity, evoking a sense of motherly care and love, has become the most popular portrayal of this saintly being.